cybercongress/go-cyber/docs/cyberd.md

 ~ every N nodes consensus around prunned state history via ipfs hash of state blob

-## Search as predication market on links
+## Search as prediction market on the relevance of links

 ## Inductive reasoning